YuukiYg/dd-high-load-test/README.md

 ## Run
 `java -javaagent:/path/to/dd-java-agent.jar -jar thisapp.jar`
 Then, application will start on 18000 port.
+Note an datadog-agent is running on your environment.

 ## Test